Nominations are now open for the 2022-2023 Identification Process.

 Families of middle school students will be informed of Earned Honors opportunities in their own school.
 Students in middle school will be eligible for these services without being identified.
 Please watch this video for more information.

 Nominations and Referrals

-All students in kindergarten, 1st grade and 2nd grade in Highline are nominated to receive highly capable services and for the Challenge program.
+In fall, 2021, all students in kindergarten, 1st, 2nd and 3rd grades in Highline are screened to receive highly capable services.
 We think this is critical in the early years because brain development is so rapid and variable at young ages, and intelligence does not always present itself in a traditional way, for students with a variety of backgrounds and exposure to early learning experiences.
 Students in any grades 2-5 may be nominated for testing by their parent/guardian, teacher, principal, another staff member, other students or a community member.
 If a student is referred to the program and their grades/test scores are generally proficient, they will be offered testing.
 For student nominations, you may call the Teaching and Learning Office at 206-631-3101 or submit your nomination online.